 - Make sure you have travel insurance.

-- Try Workaway and HelpX for great volunteer opportunities.
+Try Workaway and HelpX for great volunteer opportunities with small membership fees.

-- Editor's note: Look into WWOOFing it at www.wwoof.org.
-WWOOF stands for Worldwide Opportunities on Organic Farms.
-They have a page on WWOOFing with children at www.wwoof.org/wchild.asp.
+- Editor's note: Look into WWOOFing at WWOOF, which stands for Worldwide Opportunities on Organic Farms.

 - Editor's note: See Transitions Abroad’s list of farm work options, with many articles about WWOOF and other programs and agencies.

 Alice Griffin is a mother, wife, writer, traveler and daydreamer.
 She is also the author of “Tales from a Travelling Mum,” which documents the travels she embarked on with her young family during the first two years of her daughter’s life.
-She lives in England where she is about to move onto a boat with her family, and she travels further afield when she gets the chance!
-Visit her website at www.alicegriffin.co.uk.
+She lives in England on a boat and travels further afield whenever she gets the chance!